Review: Samsung's Galaxy Chromebook Plus is the best I've used in years

 You can buy the new Samsung Galaxy Chromebook Plus directly from Samsung and Best Buy for $700.
 There is only one configuration, keeping things simple, and the only color available is Neptune Blue.
 That's cool in my book when the incredible anodizing comes across as blue, purple, and gray, depending on your viewing angle.
 Since there is only one color, there is also only one choice for your storage and RAM at 256GB and 8GB, respectively.

-It's a single model, a breath of fresh air in a world where most Chromebooks offer a handful of specifications across poorly named models (like trying to decipher all the different models and specs Acer sells).
+It's a single model, a breath of fresh air in a world where most Chromebooks offer a handful of specifications across poorly named models.
 So Samsung is keeping things easy to parse, with one Samsung Galaxy Chromebook Plus model sold for $700 across storefronts.

 Specifications